Omolara-Elizabeth/Applied-Data-Science-Course/ds/README.md

-Summary of the Data Science Cource by IBM
+Summary of the Data Science Cource by IBM Technology

 Let us start with Chapter 1 which treats the general question what exactly data science is.